RohitPU/Automatic-Car-License-Plate-Recognition-System/README.md

 Automatic Car License Plate Recognition System

-    1)Utilized YOLOv8, a deep learning object detection model, to detect and localize vehicle license plates within images or video streams captured in traffic environments.
+The project seamlessly integrates YOLOv8, a state-of-the-art deep learning object detection model, with EasyOCR to efficiently extract and interpret alphanumeric characters from vehicle license plates in traffic environments.
+By leveraging YOLOv8's capabilities, the system accurately detects and localizes license plates within images or video streams, while EasyOCR handles the optical character recognition (OCR) tasks.
+Developed in Python, the project offers a user-friendly interface for real-time or batch processing of vehicle number plates, providing a robust solution for various traffic management applications.

-    2)Integrated EasyOCR for optical character recognition (OCR), enabling the extraction and interpretation of alphanumeric characters from detected license plates.

-    3)Developed a Python-based project for seamless integration of YOLO v8 and EasyOCR, providing a user-friendly interface for real-time or batch processing of vehicle number plates in traffic situations.